 office assisting students in their part-time job search.
 Located in the Dreyfus University Center, this office has a dedicated staff who network with employers all over campus and within the community always looking for employment opportunities for students here at the UW-Stevens Point.

 Stevens Point Community

 Some of the most interesting work can be found in the community.
-The Student Involvement and Employment Office participates in the Federal Job Locator and Development program; this means employment opportunities are generated in the local marketplace.
-A varietyoptions are available: work at a local major industry, doing personal assistance with retired faculty members or work with a local community resident just to name a few.
-Job openings are posted at the Campus Activities and Student Engagement Office, where students can register for the kind of work they would like, so that when a new position opens up they can be contacted.
+The CASE office participates in the Federal Job Locator and Development program; this means employment opportunities are generated in the local marketplace.
+A variety options are available: work at a local major industry, doing personal assistance with retired faculty members or work with a local community resident just to name a few.
+Job openings are posted at the CASE office, where students can register for the kind of work they would like, so that when a new position opens up they can be contacted.
 To learn more, visit Campus Activities and Student Engagement (CASE)